tempelaar-team/qc_lab/docs/user_guide/drivers/parallel_driver_multiprocessing.rst

 Parallel Multiprocessing Driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `parallel_driver_multiprocessing` function in the `qclab.dynamics` module is used to run simulations in parallel
+The `parallel_driver_multiprocessing` function in the `qc_lab.dynamics` module is used to run simulations in parallel
 using the `multiprocessing` library in Python.
 This driver is compatible with Jupyter notebooks and is useful for
 calculations on a single node.